 Banking With SoFi

 Before pulling savings from an emergency fund, it’s important to determine if the purchase really is imperative.
 When deciding what to use emergency funds for, it’s helpful to focus on necessities, not wants.
 Sometimes, truly urgent needs crop up, and you’ll be glad you had that money saved.
 Other times, you may realize that the expense that seemed so desperately needed one minute is really not so vital the next.
 Emergency savings can be a real lifesaver, so you want to protect those funds and make sure you use them properly.

 One way to build up an emergency fund faster is to put your money in a savings account that earns interest.
-When you open an online bank account (SoFi Checking and Savings, to be precise) with direct deposit, you’ll earn a terrific 2.00% APY that can really help your savings grow!
+When you open an online bank account (SoFi Checking and Savings, to be precise) with direct deposit, you’ll earn a competitive APY that can really help your savings grow!
 Not to mention, you won’t have to pay any account fees, which can make it easier to save even more for that rainy day.

 What should you ask yourself before using your emergency fund?

 Before you pull money from an emergency fund, ask yourself questions like, Is this expense absolutely necessary?
 Is this the only way I can pay for it?
 Is it urgent or can it wait?
 How much of my emergency savings will I be using up?
 The answers should guide you towards whether or not it’s worth tapping into your emergency fund.